North Devon Railway: Ilfracombe

 With the rise of seaside holidays, and with the LSWR wishing to encourage the development of resorts that catered to that, and which brought the fruits of seaside industries as well, an extension to Ilfracombe became obvious.
-The Barnstaple and Ilfracombe Railway was incorporated on 4 July 1870, supported by the LSWR, it opened its line on 20 July 1874, and as worked by the LSWR.
+The Barnstaple and Ilfracombe Railway was incorporated on 4 July 1870 by the Barnstaple and Ilfracombe Railway Act 1870 (33 & 34 Vict. c. cx), supported by the LSWR, it opened its line on 20 July 1874, and as worked by the LSWR.
 It crossed the River Taw by a curved bridge there and provided a new Barnstaple Town station – the original station was on the south side of Barnstaple Bridge, and was referred to as the Old Station, but became formally known as Barnstaple Junction.
 As first offered to the Board of Trade Inspector, Lt Col Hutchinson, the old station necessitated changing passengers to cross the line on the level; a footbridge was required and duly provided.

 Broad gauge from Taunton

 In 1873 a broad gauge railway reached Barnstaple; it was the Devon and Somerset Railway (D&SR), which ran from a junction near Taunton to an independent, unconnected station at Barnstaple.
 Because of the attraction of Ilfracombe, road coaches conveyed passengers between the D&SR station and the resort.
 The Great Western Railway (as successor to the Devon and Somerset Railway) contemplated building its own independent line from the Devon and Somerset station at Barnstaple onwards to Ilfracombe, but in fact it proved possible to come to an agreement with the LSWR for through running.
-Accordingly, the GWR obtained an act of Parliament giving authority to build a connecting line at Barnstaple.
+Accordingly, the GWR obtained authority in the Great Western Railway Act 1885 (48 & 49 Vict. c. cxlvii) to build a connecting line at Barnstaple.
 At first this was to run direct from the approaching Taunton line, by-passing the existing GWR station, but at a late stage this was altered to run between the GWR station and the LSWR Junction station.
 Through trains from Taunton therefore required to reverse at the GWR station.
 The line opened on 1 June 1887, and through coaches to Ilfracombe started to run.
 At first the GWR insisted on the through coaches conveying passengers from GWR stations to Ilfracombe only, and not to other LSWR stations, but the restriction was later removed.